Adventure News - Newsletter of Adventure Consultants September 2014

 TV3 - 60 YEARS ON NEW ZEALANDERS STILL CLIMBING EVEREST

-May 2013 - Interview with AC CEO Guy Cotter from Namche, Nepal while on his way back to Kathmandu from Everest/Lhotse.
+27 May, 2013 - TV3 News interviews AC CEO Guy Cotter from Namche, Nepal while on his way back to Kathmandu from Everest/Lhotse.

 NEW ZEALAND HERALD - RECORD BREAKING GLORY ON MT EVEREST

-May 2013 - Dean Staples reaches the summit of the world's highest peak for the ninth time, a record number of ascents for a kiwi.
+22 May 2013 - AC Lead Everest Guide, Dean Staples', reached the summit of the world's highest peak for the ninth time this May, a record number of ascents for a kiwi.

 OTAGO DAILY TIMES - MEETING WITH FAMOUS CLIMBER

-May 2013 - AC director Guy Cotter meets one of his idols, Reinhold Messner, considered by many to be the greatest climber in history...
+21 May, 2013 - Wanaka climber and Adventure Consultants director Guy Cotter was on a high before he even left Everest Base Camp last week after meeting one of his idols, Reinhold Messner, who is considered by many to be the greatest climber in history...

 OTAGO DAILY TIMES - FATHER-SON EVEREST TRIP